ZachHaber/vue-router-state/docs/guide/essentials/nested-routes.md

-# Nested Routes

-<div class="vueschool"><a href="https://vueschool.io/lessons/vue-router-nested-routes?friend=vuerouter" target="_blank" rel="sponsored noopener" title="Learn how to work with nested routes with Vue School">Learn how to work with nested routes with a free lesson on Vue School</a></div>

 Real app UIs are usually composed of components that are nested multiple levels deep.
 It is also very common that the segments of a URL corresponds to a certain structure of nested components, for example:

 ```